Cycling in Yorkshire & Beyond

 The Ponte Vecchio was built in the 1300s, and features shops on the edges of the bridge.
 It links the Uffizi to the Medici residence, the Palazzo Pitti.
 It was the only Florentine bridge not blown up by the Germans in World War II.

-The Uffizi are Florence's most famous art gallery.
+The Uffizi is Florence's most famous art gallery.
 The building (uffizi = offices) was used as government offices for centuries.
 The displays are based on the Medicis' own art collection.

 The Galleria dell'Accademia houses a Michelangelo collection, including his famous statue of David.